YasinMohammed7/Frontend-Project/README.md

 2- After scrolling, the transparent Header and Navigation bar's background becomes black and white;

+3- On navigation bar, every category has his own dropdown menu on hover

-3- The pictures slider presents "next and previous" buttons (they are not visible until the user hovers on the pictures slider).
+4- The pictures slider presents "next and previous" buttons (they are not visible until the user hovers on the pictures slider).